 We’re looking for new Committee members, with a particular focus on helping co-ordinate event activities for the group. please click here to learn more

 Volunteer Committee member

 The CIPR Corporate & Financial Group is looking for an additional volunteer Committee member to support its media talks and events programme on the latest issues in corporate communications.
-To find out more about the role please click on this link [https://www.corporate-financial.com/news/ ] .
-To apply, please email the Group Administrator, Sue Owen
+To find out more or to apply please email the Group Administrator, Sue Owen

 Events volunteer, CIPR Health

 The CIPR Health Group is on the hunt for an events volunteer to support a growing programme of events around mental health, wellbeing and more.
 To find out more and apply, please email Group Chair Rachel Royall.